geektoni/SE2_16_171838_P/README.md

 [![Build Status](https://travis-ci.org/geektoni/SE2_16_171838_P.svg?branch=staging)](https://travis-ci.org/geektoni/SE2_16_171838_P)
 [![codecov](https://codecov.io/gh/geektoni/SE2_16_171838_P/branch/master/graph/badge.svg)](https://codecov.io/gh/geektoni/SE2_16_171838_P)

+## Online version

+You can find and online vesion of the application at this [link](https://se2-16-171838-p-production.herokuapp.com/).

 ## Introduction

 This is an application prototype for the Software Engineering Course Project.
 It was made based on a mockup idea produced during one interactive lesson where we worked in pairs following tips given by [The Gift Giving Project](https://dschool.stanford.edu/groups/designresources/wiki/ed894/The_GiftGiving_Project.html).
 You can find the proposed mockup [here](https://drive.google.com/file/d/0B8Hfs7DpCPvHWHJKeHFtOWFDM2M/view) (initially it was designed as a smarthphone application).